(note – this post was written 3 years ago but has been updated with more thoughts at the end)

 2 x pillows

 I’d highly recommend GREY bed linen.
-Let’s face it, it’ll probably end up grey anyway – here is a nice set, from Next
+Let’s face it, it’ll probably end up grey anyway.

 They’ll need two sets.
 (One on the bed until Christmas, and one in the cupboard to be left in the cupboard…apparently.
 Groan) Don’t forget a couple of sheets too.

-A big squishy cushion.
+A big squishy cushion. (here is a fab one!)
 Jake thought a cushion was a ridiculous idea, but he used it all the time, mainly to prop himself up whilst playing Ps2 games on his TV

 TV – even if you don’t take one, they still need to buy a licence to watch stuff on their laptop.